 The Partnership strengthens our cooperation and dialogue and expands collaboration on new challenges and opportunities.
-The Partnership, which complements the ASEAN-U.S. Strategic Partnership, supports the implementation of the ASEAN Community Vision 2025, the ASEAN Comprehensive Recovery Framework, and the ASEAN Outlook on the Indo-Pacific, which aims to safeguard and preserve ASEAN centrality and to maintain peace, security, and prosperity for the peoples in Southeast Asia as well as in the Indo-Pacific region.
+The Partnership, which complements the ASEAN-U.S. Comprehensive Strategic Partnership, supports the implementation of the ASEAN Community Vision 2025, the ASEAN Comprehensive Recovery Framework, and the ASEAN Outlook on the Indo-Pacific, which aims to safeguard and preserve ASEAN centrality and to maintain peace, security, and prosperity for people in Southeast Asia as well as in the Indo-Pacific region.
 In addition, the Partnership seeks to promote complementarity with the Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy (ACMECS), the Mekong River Commission (MRC), and other Mekong cooperation mechanisms.

 This Plan of Action is guided by the Partnership’s Foundational Document and Joint Ministerial Statement, which were approved by the Partners on September 11, 2020, at the first Partnership Ministerial meeting and by the Friends of the Mekong Policy Dialogue on January 12, 2021.
-The Plan outlines unique opportunities for U.S. engagement with Mekong communities, government decision makers, and international partners, including scientists, academia, development partners, and other stakeholders.
+The Plan outlines unique opportunities for U.S. engagement with Mekong sub-region communities, government decision makers, and international partners, including scientists, academia, development partners, and other stakeholders.

-The United States and Mekong countries intend for the Partnership to serve as a platform for high-level cooperation on strategic challenges and policy-making in the Mekong sub-region on shared priorities between the United States and Mekong countries.
+The United States and Mekong sub-region countries intend for the Partnership to serve as a platform for high-level cooperation on strategic challenges and policy-making in the Mekong sub-region on shared priorities between the United States and Mekong sub-region countries.
 By implementing this Plan of Action, Partners endeavor to strengthen transparency and good governance; enhance connectivity, economic integration, and inclusive and sustainable development; and help narrow the development gap in the region.

 Areas of Cooperation: